A competitive internal funding opportunity for NICHD postdoctoral and clinical fellows.

 These research fellowships are specifically for NICHD intramural fellows within their second and third year of training, preparing them for the process of applying to an NIH grant.

 - All NICHD postdocs and clinical fellows can apply regardless of citizenship

 - To apply, an NICHD fellow must be in their second or third training year

 - If awarded, a fellow cannot reapply for this fellowship

 We ask that the application be prepared by the fellow, but the mentor is expected to offer guidance and input throughout the writing process.
-The SF424 instruction guide (Version E, for fellowships) for NIH grants will provide additional information for all of the required sections, and other specifications can be found at https://grants.nih.gov/grants/how-to-apply-application-guide.html.
+The SF424 instruction guide (Version H, for fellowship applications) for NIH grants will provide additional information for all of the required sections, and other specifications can be found at https://grants.nih.gov/grants/how-to-apply-application-guide.html.

 For applications that result in an award, the appointed lab will receive $25K for one fiscal year, towards the fellow’s stipend and equipment and/or travel to a scientific conference related to their proposed work.

 Up to four fellowships will be awarded depending on funding availability.

 - Applications will be electronically reviewed by an internal selection committee.
 Each application will be assigned to two reviewers.

 - Along with comments, reviewers will provide an overall impact score based on their assessment of the following criteria: the fellowship applicant (biosketch, diversity statement), sponsor (sponsor statement), the research training plan (specific aims, significance and approach), training potential (goals for fellowship training), and the institutional environment and commitment to training (selection of sponsor and institution, sponsor statement).